Leading for wellbeing in today’s workplace

 Let’s tackle the elephant in the room

-One of the most frequent things that comes up time and time again in my work with teams and leaders that affects performance and ultimately wellbeing, is a sense of disconnect.
-“They’re very nice, but they just don’t get it” someone said to me last week about their head of service, frustrated about their boss’ inability to see the realities faced by teams on the corporate front line.
-Employees want to perform, they want to do a good job and feel satisfied, but they are also thwarted by obstacles which leave them feeling exhausted and depleted (more on this later).
+One of the things that comes up time and time again in my work with teams and leaders that affects performance and wellbeing is a sense of disconnect.
+“They’re very nice, but they just don’t get it” someone said to me last week about their head of service, frustrated at their boss’s inability to see the realities faced by teams on the corporate front line.
+Employees want to do a good job and feel satisfied, but they are often thwarted by obstacles which leave them feeling exhausted and depleted.
 We are working in increasingly complex environments with rising pressures and diminishing resources.
-It’s tough for leaders, there’s no two ways about it.
-The danger is, they can close in on themselves.
-They fear disappointment so they stop hearing information that runs counter to their plan and try to control and structure their challenges to guarantee outcomes.
+It’s tough for leaders, but the danger is, they can close in on themselves and stop listening.
 This is an understandable but ultimately unworkable strategy, and the longer it continues, the more people suffer, burnout or leave.
-Do not let that be you!
-Read on to look at what can be done.

 It’s a marathon not a sprint.